 • A specialised product using AirX™ technology

-• The most sold hip protector on the market
+• The most sold hip protectors on the market

-See our SAFEHIP® Animation and learn much more about hip preotection, hip fracture prevention and SAFEFHIP®
+See our SAFEHIP® Animation and learn much more about hip protection, hip fracture prevention and SAFEFHIP®

 1) IOF - EFFO Jay magaziner, PhD, MSHyg, Eleanor M. Simonsick, PhD, T. Michael Kashner, PhD, J Richard Hebel, PhD, and John E. Konzona, MD Hvidovre Symposium Open Bridge 08/2000